Artist Statement

 Biography

 Award-winning fine art photographer Jane Olin is based in California’s Monterey Bay.
-Working for over 30 years in the epicenter of the West Coast photography movement, Olin originally learned straight photography in the style of the historic Group f/64 from students of Ansel Adams.
-Since then, she has carved out a distinctly personal vision that pushes against traditional darkroom techniques.
+Working for over thirty years in the epicenter of the West Coast photography movement, Olin originally learned straight photography in the style of the historic Group f/64 from students of Ansel Adams.
+Since then, she has carved out a distinctly personal vision that challenges traditional darkroom techniques.